City Island, Bronx: Library

 The New York Public Library (NYPL)'s City Island branch is located at 320 City Island Avenue.
 The branch has been operating since 1903, but moved to its current building in 1970; a renovation in 1997 doubled the size of the branch.
 The City Island branch contains a "ship collection" of over a thousand ship-related media, as well as a collection of materials about City Island's history.

 Religion

-Houses of worship are Saint Mary Star of the Sea Holy Roman Catholic Church, Trinity United Methodist Church, Grace Episcopal Church, and Temple Beth El.
+The religious communities on the island are relatively diverse for its size.
+There are four houses of worship: Saint Mary Star of the Sea Holy Roman Catholic Church, Trinity United Methodist Church, Grace Episcopal Church, and Temple Beth El (founded in 1934), a non-denominational liberal synagogue.